defstudio/dock-v1/README.md

-# Dock: simple docker recipes provider
+# Dock: A simple Docker recipes provider

 defstudio/dock is an autonomous docker development configurator